 Louisville is already a city that embraces artistic collaboration.
 The prestigious Hadley Creatives represent many different disciplines, and their final projects represent interdisciplinary collaboration.
 At the recent Louisville Bespoke Fashion Show, poets Erica Rucker, Iris Moreno-Brown and Morgan Eklund performed poetry alongside Louisville Ballet’s Erica De La O’s dance interpretation.
 Last year, poet Hannah L. Drake and dancer Brandon Ragland were enormously successful in their collaboration for the Louisville Ballet’s choreography showcase.

 When it comes to ASMR, music seems to be a natural fit — though many people forget that visual triggers such as hand motions are an enormous part of the ASMR experience — and some mainstream artists such as deadmau5 and 21 Savage have already experimented with incorporating ASMR elements into tracks.

-Barbour reflected on this relationship, citing a belief that both they, as a musician, and ASMRtists, as a group, are creating for a purpose: the need to provide anxiety relief.
+Barbour reflected on this relationship, citing a belief that both they, as musicians and ASMRtists, are creating for a purpose: the need to provide anxiety relief.
 Barbour sums it up like this: “The ASMR community on YouTube is a great model and something that could be applied to any sort of community, the Louisville art scene included.
 Also, stress and anxiety are universal.
 These sorts of mental health issues span all backgrounds.
-And in a time where the socio-political climate is so tense, chaotic, and sometimes frightening, I feel we all could benefit from the positive energy and sense of community ASMR videos look to bring.”
+And in a time where the socio-political climate is so tense, chaotic and sometimes frightening, I feel we all could benefit from the positive energy and sense of community ASMR videos look to bring.”